 El Chalten, Argentina

 El Chalten is a tiny town dubbed the trekking capital of Argentina.
 It’s roughly 3 hours by bus from El Calafate.
 On a clear day, you can see Mt.
 Fitz Roy perched just beyond the town.
 Different from Torres Del Paine in Chile, El Chalten lends itself to day hikes.
 The trails are accessible from town and well-marked.
 There are a few bakeries and cafes what make sandwiches and snacks to pack for a day of hiking.
 Paired with the right hiking boots and a little sunshine, you’re guaranteed some of the best hiking ever.

-How to Get There: ChaltenTravel runs buses several times a day between El Calafate and El Chalten.
+Chalten Travel runs buses several times a day between El Calafate and El Chalten.
 At the time of my visit, I paid $62.50US for a round-trip ticket between these 2 towns.

 Mt.
 Fitz Roy on a clear day

-Number of Days: This depends on the amount of trekking you are interested in doing, but 2-3 days would be plenty of time to do a few of the hikes and see the landscape of Los Glaciares National Park.
+This depends on the amount of trekking you are interested in doing, but 2-3 days would be plenty of time to do a few of the hikes and see the landscape of Los Glaciares National Park.
 I stayed 2 nights, before heading back to El Calafate on the 6:00 p.m. bus.

 Puerto Natales, Chile

 Puerto Natales is a port town nestled among the fjords of southern Chile.
 You can take a cruise through the waterways to see the surrounding glaciers and mountains.
-The city is also near to Torres del Paine National Park, making it a popular place to stay or prepare for a park visit.
+I spent a day horseback riding in the mountains over Puerto Natales for a birds-eye view of the Chilean Fjords.

-I stayed 2 nights to explore Puerto Natales and do a full day tour of Torres del Paine, largely because I am not much of a camper (understatement!) and the park accommodations can be quite pricey.
-In hindsight, I wish I’d had more time in Torres del Paine, but having a reason to return is never a bad thing. 🙂
+I stayed 2 nights to explore Puerto Natales and do a full day tour of Torres del Paine, largely because I am not much of a camper (understatement!) and the park accommodations, especially as a solo traveler, were pricey!
+In hindsight, I wish I’d had more days in Torres del Paine, but having a reason to return is never a bad thing. 🙂

 View of Ushuaia from the water

-Ushuaia, nicknamed “el Fin del Mundo,” Ushuaia, is on the very southern tip of Argentina.
+Ushuaia, nicknamed “El Fin del Mundo,” Ushuaia, is on the very southern tip of Argentina.
 It’s part of the Tierra del Fuego.
 It’s also the gateway to Antarctica, with many Antarctic cruises leaving from the port of Ushuaia.
 The city clings to a small swath of land between the ocean and snow-capped mountains behind.

-Where to Stay: Ushuaia is expensive compared to other towns in Patagonia.
+Ushuaia is expensive compared to other towns in Patagonia.
 I stayed at the Hotel Austral and would highly recommend it for budget-minded travelers.
 There are cheaper hostel options in town but I found Hotel Austral to be a step up from the nearby hostels and guesthouses and not much more per night.
 In fact, I switched my booking last minute from a hostel to Hotel Austral and ended up paying only $4US more per night.

 Beagle Channel Lighthouse

-Like what you just read?
-Please share on social media using the buttons below!
+Like this post?
+Please share it on social media using the share buttons below!